kaliop-uk/ezmigrationbundle/README.md

 standard autoloading mechanism of the application does not apply when loading the migration definition.
 This is also the reason why the php classes used as migrations should not use namespaces.

-*NB* since version 4.5, it is also possible to run any method of any existing Symfony service just by declaring it as migration step in a yaml migration.
+*NB* it is also possible to run any method of any existing Symfony service just by declaring it as migration step in a yaml migration.
 See the [relevant DSL](Resources/doc/DSL/Service.yml) for details.

 ### Re-executing failed migrations